sharondrinkwaard/battleship-game/README.md

     - The os library was imported to create a function to utilise the os.system to clear the terminal.
 - sys
     - The sys library was imported to create a function to restart my program so that previous data would not be used when restarting the game.
     It is also used to create a function to exit the game while playing.

 ## Testing
 ---
 ### Validator
----
-- No error were returned when passing through the [Pep8 Validator](http://pep8online.com/)
+- No errors were returned when passing through the [Pep8 Validator](http://pep8online.com/)

 ![Pep8 Validator results](./assets/images/pep8_validator.png)

 ### What I tested
 ---
-- I checked if all different kinds of input (letters, numbers, spaces, nothing) were catched properly before displaying the rules.
+- I checked if all different kinds of input (letters, numbers, symbols, spaces, nothing) were catched properly before displaying the rules.
 And I can confirm that this is correct.
 Only the right input will continue to display the rules or not.
     - 'y' will display the rules
     - 'n' won't display the rules and game will continue
     - All other input will be catched: